DmitryMyadzelets/epicx/journal/week 41.md

 The tools and materials used for 3D printing:
 * [PreForm print preparation software](https://formlabs.com/uk/software/preform/)
 * The 3D printer "Form 3" from Formlabs
-* The r[standard resin from Formlabs](https://formlabs-media.formlabs.com/datasheets/Standard-DataSheet.pdf), with tensile strength at least 38 MPa.
+* The [standard resin from Formlabs](https://formlabs-media.formlabs.com/datasheets/Standard-DataSheet.pdf), with tensile strength at least 38 MPa.